 PubMatic Launches Activate, Bringing Programmatic Automation to Direct Deals for CTV and Video

-Dentsu, FuboTV, GroupM, Havas, LG, Mars, and Omnicom Media Group Germany are the First to Use Activate

-/EIN News/ -- NO-HEADQUARTERS/REDWOOD CITY, Calif., May 08, 2023 (GLOBE NEWSWIRE) -- PubMatic (Nasdaq: PUBM), an independent technology company delivering digital advertising’s supply chain of the future, today announced the launch of Activate.
-This groundbreaking new end-to-end supply path optimization (SPO) solution allows buyers to execute non-bidded direct deals on PubMatic’s programmatic platform, accessing premium video and CTV inventory at scale.
+NO-HEADQUARTERS/REDWOOD CITY, Calif., May 08, 2023 (GLOBE NEWSWIRE) -- PubMatic PUBM, an independent technology company delivering digital advertising's supply chain of the future, today announced the launch of Activate.
+This groundbreaking new end-to-end supply path optimization (SPO) solution allows buyers to execute non-bidded direct deals on PubMatic's programmatic platform, accessing premium video and CTV inventory at scale.
 Initial launch partners include dentsu, FuboTV, GroupM, Havas, LG, Mars, and Omnicom Media Group Germany, among others.

 Activate represents a new industry paradigm as it is a single layer of technology that directly connects buyers and sellers of digital media.
 Activate gives buyers more control over their omnichannel video investments by executing deals across PubMatic's premium CTV and online video inventory in one platform, enabling a seamless transition of their direct business to programmatic private marketplace (PMP) or programmatic guaranteed (PG).
 Activate is expected to facilitate the transition of insertion order budgets into the programmatic ecosystem due to the reduction in complexity, time, and cost achieved by the single technology layer approach.
 As a result, buyers may expect increased ROI and publishers may see increased revenue.